MS-CSE-GCR/EthereumFunctionAppDemo/readme.md

 ![](media/5ec7abec51e729821b63bde35e35a5ff.png)

--   Goto Properties, note “APP ID URI”
+-   Goto Properties, note “App ID URI”

 ![](media/106fcea62bf9a96fcf9cbdd97314b4ee.png)

--   Switch back to “Advanced” mode, add “APP Id URL” we just copied to “Allowed Token Audiences” and Copy the “Client Secret”, we will need it in our consumer application.
+-   Switch back to “Advanced” mode, add “App ID URL” we just copied to “Allowed Token Audiences” and Copy the “Client Secret”, we will need it in our consumer application.